DrDBanner/inmanage/readme.md

 0 2 * * * web /path/to/your/inmanage.sh backup > /path/to/logfile 2>&1
 ```

+> [!NOTE]
-**Note:** I would not update via cronjob.
+> I would not update via cronjob.
 However, if you choose to automate updates with cron, you can include the `--force` flag in the `update` command to force the update, even if you are already on the latest version.
+>

-- **With `--force` Flag:** The update will proceed regardless of the current version.
+> - **With `--force` Flag:** The update will proceed regardless of the current version.
-- **Without `--force` Flag:**
+> - **Without `--force` Flag:**
-  - If no new version is available, the script will wait for user input for up to 60 seconds.
+>   - If no new version is available, the script will wait for user input for up to 60 seconds.
 If there is no response within this timeframe, the script will abort.
-  - If a new version is available, the update will be performed automatically without requiring user interaction.
+>   - If a new version is available, the update will be performed automatically without requiring user interaction.

 ## Key Functions